Bakasana: Description

 These asanas are arm balances.
 In Crow Pose, the knees rest on the bent elbows.
 In Crane Pose, the elbows are straight and the knees are just above the shoulders, requiring flexibility in the hips.
 According to B.K.S.
 Iyengar there are two techniques for entering the poses.
 The simple method is by pushing up from a crouching position.
-The advanced method is to drop down from Shirshasana (yoga headstand) Some vinyasa yoga practitioners jump in and out of Crane/Crow via Downward-Facing Dog Pose.
+The advanced method is to drop down from Shirshasana (yoga headstand) Some vinyasa yoga practitioners jump in and out of Crane/Crow via Downward Dog Pose.
 This can be practised in stages.